 Annex 3.
 Motor vehicle documentation and learner driver requirements

-An annex of The Highway Code with information and rules about motor vehicle documentation and learner driver requirements.
+Information and rules about motor vehicle documentation and learner driver requirements.

 Driving licence.
 You MUST have a valid driving licence for the category of motor vehicle you are driving.
 You MUST inform the Driver and Vehicle Licensing Agency (DVLA) if you change your name and/or address.